wso2/docs-choreo-dev/en/docs/tutorials/construct-statements.md

 9. Click **Libraries** and search for `max`.
 In the filtered list, click  **lang.int:max**.

     !!! info
-        The **Libraries** tab lists all the Ballerina Standard and Language libraries.
+        The **Libraries** tab lists all the Ballerina standard and language libraries.

     ![Select library](../assets/img/statement-editor/select-library.gif){.cInlineImage-half}